 Quality first teaching is then directly backed up by high quality targeted academic support delivered through interventions and small group tuition.
-This includes the targeted use of technology to support pupils' learning needs such as the use of 'Clicker' to support writing.
-For disadvantaged pupils, this also includes in-school access to daily reading if this is unable to happen in the home environment.
+This includes the targeted use of technology to support pupils' learning needs.
+For disadvantaged pupils, this also includes in-school access to daily reading.